Olivenatural/Data_projects_TripleTen/Sprint15_Computer_Vision/README.md

 ## ✨ 01 — Problem Statement

 Predicting a person’s age from an image is a challenging computer vision task due to variations in lighting, angles, genetics, skin tone, lifestyle, and image quality.

-Understanding age through AI can support more personalized user experiences — including tailored content, accessibility, and safety.
+Accurate age estimation can support more personalized user experiences — including tailored content, accessibility, and safety — when designed and applied responsibly.

-> **Ethical AI Note:**
+### ⚖️ Ethical AI Note

-> Age estimation models can reflect societal biases based on the data they learn from.
-This project encourages thoughtful and responsible use of computer vision systems, with an emphasis on fairness, respect, and consent.
+Age prediction models can reflect biases present in the data they learn from.
+This project emphasizes thoughtful and responsible use of computer vision, with attention to fairness, consent, and inclusive design.

 ---